HenryDashwood/hakyll-website/things/weltanschauung.md

 # Weltanschauung

 There are some things you read that strongly affect the way you look at the world.
 I've started to gather a list of such things here.
+This are approximate categories.
+Most things could be placed in many.

 ## Politics